The system for leasing federal land for oil and gas development is failing taxpayers.

 In 1987, Congress said every oil and gas lease has to be offered in a competitive auction where companies can bid for it.
 BUT, they left in a loophole: the day after the auction, a company (or land speculator) can avoid paying a bid altogether by submitting a NONcompetitive offer for anything that didn’t sell the day before.

 The result was predictable – companies now regularly nominate land they want to lease, sit on their hands during the auction, and swoop in the next day to get the lease without even paying taxpayers the measly $2/acre minimum.
-Over the last 10 years, 1 million acres – an area roughly the size of Rhode Island – have been leased with no bid.
+Over the last 10 years, more than 2 million acres have been leased with no bid.

 The Leasing Land Rush